-But aren’t they recyclable?
+But aren’t plastic K cups recyclable?

 Yes and no. The combination of aluminum and plastic that comprises the cups complicates the recycling process, making them more likely to end up in a landfill.
 And, the onus is on consumers to separate the aluminum from the plastic, and then find the proper recycling facility that accepts this type of plastic.
 Moreover, it is non-biodegradable.

+No!
+It's a common misconception that BPA-free plastic products are safe.
 “BPA-free” has become the key phrase we look for when purchasing water bottles, utensils, baby bottles, and other plastic items, and while K-cups fall into that category, this may not be enough to guarantee an absence of adverse effects on our health.

 While free of BPA, K-cup plastic is plastic #7—essentially an “other” plastic, its components that Keurig won’t discuss or reveal because it is “proprietary."
-And may or may not contain polystyrene, which contains a possible carcinogen.
-Furthermore, even though plastic is BPA-free, passing a hot liquid through it may still release harmful toxins that can contribute to hormone disruption in our bodies.

 “Keurig would not tell me what types of plastic go into its #7 blend, saying the information was proprietary, nor would it confirm or deny the presence of polystyrene in the mix,” writes a reporter from Mother Jones.